yukanagai/hogwarts_crud/README.md

 ## Completion

-Completion for this HW is all parts.
+Completion for this HW is part 9.
 There's no code here that's broken, just code you have to merge, and the occasional merge conflict that you will have to resolve.
 At the end of all of this you will have a working CRUD app for Hogwarts students.

 ## Setup - DONT RUN ANY RAILS CONFIG COMMANDS